caseykneale/PickingALanguage2020/README.md

 # What Options are Available in 2020?

 There are currently hundreds of programming languages in existence.
-Thankfully many of them can be rejected for any project that isn't for funsies.
+Thankfully many of languages can be rejected for any project that isn't for funsies.
 For example, no one will ever use [Hexagony](<https://esolangs.org/wiki/Hexagony>) in production.
 The human race is thankful for that.
 But - even after widdling down the choices there's still probably 50ish language that are feasible for modern needs.
 Below are some categorized lists of languages to help ease someone elses search.
 Every year I scout programming languages to see what advances have been made, and if I should make a change.
 Not all languages are included here, just major contenders that I'm aware of.
 The line of thinking presented here, does extend to other languages though.
 After this section I offer my preferences and why I like them.

 **Please note, in some tables you will see a "Difficulty" score.
 This is subjective but included to give the reader a "feel" for my experience using a variety of languages.
 The score is based on my perception of my ability to learn enough syntax and DevOps to create deployable projects.
 A score of 1 means it's easy, 3 means it's about as had as it gets, and a `?` score means I've never used the language**